Recording Windows Performance with Windows Performance Recorder (WPR)

 Windows Performance Recorder (WPR) and Windows Performance Analyzer are two separate utilities that make up the Windows Performance Toolkit (WPA).

 A performance recording tool based on Event Tracing for Windows (ETW) is called Windows Performance Recorder (WPR).
-It logs system and events, which can then be used by Windows Performance Analyzer (WPA) to inspect.
+It logs system and application events, which can then be used by Windows Performance Analyzer (WPA) to inspect.

 Windows Performance Analyzer (WPA) is a program that generates graphs and tables of data using Event Tracking for Windows (ETW) events that have been recorded by Windows Performance Recorder (WPR), Xperf, or assessments that have been run on the Assessment Platform.
 Any event trace log (ETL) file can be opened by WPA for analysis.